NuLink-network/nulink-sdk/docs/classes/Account.md

 ▸ **createStrategy**(`label`, `id?`): `Promise`<[`Strategy`](Strategy.md)\>

 Creates a new policy object with the specified label and ID, and adds it to the policy mapping.
-The policy object is used to encrypt files uploaded by the user.
+The policy object is used to encrypt data/files uploaded by the user.

 **`Memberof`**